Beyond YouTube – How to get the most out of video on social media

 Never one to miss out on the opportunity to experiment with new social platforms, Red Bull was an early adopter of Periscope, alongside Spotify and Mountain Dew.

-We have been live streaming our weekly broadcast of Holyrood Partnership TV via our Twitter page, and have so far enjoyed some substantial viewing figures as we announce our fantastic coverage updates in real time.
+We have been live streaming our weekly broadcast of Holyrood PR TV via our Twitter page, and have so far enjoyed some substantial viewing figures as we announce our fantastic coverage updates in real time.

 Taking the hot trend of live streaming up another notch, Blab enables a public video chat among four participants at a time – something that iPhone FaceTime users have been hankering after for years.